There are still a number of sales (disposals) that you, as a UK taxpayer can make that will result in Tax Free Capital Gains in the UK.

 For example, if you have let your home for a period of time you should always take professional advice to see if this will trigger a Capital Gains Tax bill when you come to sell.

-Also, for the current tax year, as an individual you are entitled to make chargeable gains of up to £12,300 and still pay no Capital Gains Tax.
+For the current tax year, as an individual you are entitled to make chargeable gains of up to £6,000 and still pay no Capital Gains Tax.
+However, this allowance is set to drop in the next fiscal year.
+In 2024/25 the personal allowance will fall to £3,000.

-If you own a chargeable item jointly with your spouse or civil partner, you would both be entitled to this £12,300 exemption and the £6,000 personal possession relief highlighted below.
+For the time being, if you own a chargeable item jointly with your spouse or civil partner, you would both be entitled to this £6,000 exemption and the £6,000 personal possession relief highlighted below.
 It can sometimes pay handsomely to be married!

 Other sales that do not give rise to a tax bill include:-